 An Introduction to Stress, Anxiety, & Attacks

 Stress and Anxiety is one of those by-products of Dyspraxia.
-Stress and anxiety are not limited to just those with Dyspraxia and in fact, it’s something very common that most people will have contact with in one way or another.
-Much like other of my bonus pages, this page is dedicated to something that isn’t limited to just people with Dyspraxia, but with Dyspraxia these things occur more easily and frequently.
+Stress and anxiety are not limited to just those with Dyspraxia; in fact, it’s something very common that most people will have contact with in one way or another.
+Much like other of my extra pages, this one is dedicated to something that isn’t limited to just people with Dyspraxia so the information is universal.
+With Dyspraxia, these things occur more easily and frequently though.
 When it comes to having Dyspraxia anxiety is one of the biggest problems we have to face.
 Everyone deals with stress/anxiety differently and everyone’s anxiety will take different forms depending on the environment and situation.
 On this page I have put together how anxiety occurs, symptoms to look out for, and how to deal with it.

 There are different terms that will crop up on this page so before I get started I will explain the differences between Stress and Anxiety, and the differences between Panic Attacks and Anxiety Attacks

 To sum up, the symptoms of Stress and Anxiety are the same, there is just one slight difference that sets them apart: